Uganda has got different types of primates of that include monkeys, baboons and many others.

 Patas monkey (Erythrocebus patas).

 This is another terrestrial primate restricted to the dry savanna of north-central Africa.
-The patas can be confused with the velvet monkey.
-The only differentiating function is that it's a lankier construct, a light reddish-brown coat.
-A black stripe above the eyes (the velvet is greyer and has a black mask).
-In Uganda, the patas monkey is limited to the severe north, where it can be seen in Kidepo and Murchison falls national forests, along with the Pian Upe Wildlife Reserve. it's likewise known as the hussar monkey.
+The patas can be confused with the velvet monkey, but the only differentiating function is that it has a lankier construct, a light reddish-brown coat, and a black stripe above the eyes (the velvet is greyer and has a black mask).
+In Uganda, the patas monkey is limited to the severe north, where it can be seen in Kidepo and Murchison falls national forests, along with the Pian Upe Wildlife Reserve.
+It is likewise known as the hussar monkey.
 The race discovered in Uganda is the Nile patas or nisras (E. p. pyrhonotus).